 So far, we have discussed the no-code, no-ML-expertise-needed approach to AutoML.
 However, for those of you who are curious to dive deeper into the service to integrate your model into your application then I encourage you to take advantage of Vertex AI’s API.
 You can use this to train your model, deploy it to an endpoint, call online predictions, make batch predictions on a set of data, and to further evaluate your model’s performance with metrics such as the F1 score.

 With Vertex AI’s AutoML service, Machine Learning has become much more accessible and democratised for users with little prior expertise in the area.
 The quality of no-code Machine Learning solutions is only going to get better over the next few years and the high performant and easy-to-productionise nature of Vertex AI’s AutoML means that the service can allow for the fast integration of AI into businesses to rapidly generate real value.

 As 4x Google Cloud Partner of the Year, Datatonic has a wealth of experience in Computer Vision, Machine Learning, and a range of Google products and services.
-Check out our Object Detection Model on the Datatonic Demo Hub, and contact us here to discuss how using Object Detection or other Machine Learning models could help your business!
+Contact us here to discuss how using Object Detection or other Machine Learning models could help your business!

 Check out our other Computer Vision blogs in this series: